 The Canaan is an alert and vigilant dog that is devoted to its family.
-It is reserved around strangers but should never be aggressive.
+It is reserved around strangers, but should never be aggressive.
 This dog breed is naturally territorial, which makes the Canaan dog an excellent watchdog.
-It barks only to alert but will quickly settle down once its human takes over the situation assuming that the Canaan regards its owner as the leader of the pack.
+It barks only to alert, but will quickly settle down once its human takes over the situation, assuming that the Canaan regards its owner as the leader of the pack.

-Canaans are highly-energetic dogs that love to run.
-They are agile breeds that can completely change directions at high speed.
+The Canaan is a highly-energetic dog that loves to run.
+It is an agile breed that can completely change directions at high speed.
 This dog breed requires several hours of outdoor activity to get its healthy dose of physical and mental stimulation.
-Canaan dogs that are bored tend to become high strung and destructive.
-They are extremely intelligent and good problem solvers.
-Thus, it is important to enrol your Canaan to agility training, herding and tracking activities for its mental well-being.
+A Canaan dog that is bored tends to become high strung and destructive.
+It is extremely intelligent and a good problem-solver.
+Thus, it is important to enrol your Canaan to agility training, herding, and tracking activities for its mental well-being.

-Canaans are energetic dogs that require more protein.
-Like all dogs, this breed can easily gain weight so owners should avoid free-feeding.
+The Canaan is an energetic dog that requires more protein.
+Like all dogs, this breed can easily gain weight, so owners should avoid free-feeding.

 Are you sure the Canaan Dog is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz